USA Banner

 Alexander K. Epstein, PhD joined the U.S. DOT Volpe Center in 2011, where he leads transportation sustainability and vulnerable road user safety initiatives spanning local, state, and federal transportation agencies.
 He oversees research, analysis, and demonstration partnerships with fleets, industry, and nonprofits to assess the safety and sustainability benefits of improved vehicle design and technologies, and he leads or supports coordinated research in support of FMCSA, NHTSA, and other U.S. DOT operating administrations, linking local deployment with federal stakeholders and best practices.
 Epstein directly supports several Vision Zero initiatives to eliminate traffic fatalities.

-Current focus areas include partnering with fleet operators to apply the Safe and Clean Fleet Transition Plan frameworks to objectively prioritize fleet safety and sustainability investments, creating public tools such as the VIEW app and informing policy with research on vehicle design, including blind zone risk to vulnerable road users, intelligent speed assistance, and other emergent issues, and partnering with the Joint Office of Energy and Transportation to produce electric mobility charging infrastructure resources for rural, urban, and multifamily housing America.
+Current focus areas include partnering with fleet operators to apply the Safe and Clean Fleet Transition Plan frameworks to objectively prioritize fleet safety and sustainability investments, creating public tools such as the VIEW app and research on vehicle design, including blind zone risk to vulnerable road users, intelligent speed assistance, and other emergent issues, and partnering with the Joint Office of Energy and Transportation to produce electric mobility charging infrastructure resources for rural, urban, and multifamily housing America.

 He also established and since 2017 has led the U.S. DOT Volpe Center’s SCOPE capstone student advising program with the Olin College of Engineering and Santos Family Foundation.